juhoinkinen/Annif-wiki/Backend:-Maui.md

 ## Example configuration for Annif

-Once you have MauiService up and running, you can configure Annif to connect to it via the Maui backend.
+Once you have MauiServer up and running, you can configure Annif to connect to it via the Maui backend.
 Here is an example:

 ```
 [maui-en]